 - Low Overhead and Infrastructure

-RCI data centers provide infrastructure such as networking, racks, floor space, cooling, and power.
-The datacenter maintains 24/7 physical security, direct connections to 10 Gb and 100 Gb networks, UPS battery backup and failover emergency power for all nodes and infrastructure equipment.
+Research Computing data centers provide infrastructure such as networking, racks, floor space, cooling, and power.
+The datacenter maintains 24/7 physical security, direct connections to 10 Gb and 100 Gb networks, Internet2 connectivity, and UPS battery backup and failover emergency power for all nodes and infrastructure equipment.

 - Cost Effectiveness

-Partners have already invested significantly to the campus HPC capabilities that have resulted in benefits in computational resources and success in both the research accomplished and the money saved on equipment purchases.
+Partners have already invested significantly in campus HPC capabilitie, which has resulted in increased computational resources, and success in both research accomplished and funds saved on equipment purchases.

-For more information or to become a Partner by purchasing dedicated nodes, contact email@example.com.
+For more information on how to become a Partner by purchasing dedicated nodes, contact firstname.lastname@example.org.